PyWiFeS/pipeline/docs/source/features.rst

 Upgrades from the Previous Version
 ----------------------------------

-Main upgrades from the previous PyWiFeS version *as of March 2025*:
+Main upgrades from the previous PyWiFeS version *as of May 2025*:

 - Updated to Python 3, with bug fixes and headers for the new telescope setup.
 - Pip installable.